Kieran Richardson: Manchester United

 During his first season at Manchester United, Richardson established his place as a regular on United's reserve team.
 He was given squad number 42 for the first team, but he failed to make his debut with them.

 He made his first appearance for Manchester United on 23 October 2002 when coming on as a late substitute in a match against Olympiacos in the UEFA Champions League.
 He then scored his first goal for United in the League Cup on 5 November 2002 against Leicester City.
-Richardson enjoyed his first breakthrough during the 2002–03 season appearing nine times and scoring a goal for the first team.
+Richardson enjoyed his first breakthrough during the 2002–03 season, appearing nine times and scoring a goal for the first team.
 He also played a role in Manchester United's youth team's win of the 2003 FA Youth Cup.

-At the start 2003–04, he was given squad number 23 and only appeared three times, all of them in League Cup and FA Cup.
+At the start of 2003–04, he was given squad number 23 and only appeared three times, all of them in League Cup and FA Cup.

 During 2004–05, he started to become more involved with the first team.
 He had already made nine appearances and scored one goal during the first half of the season.
 However, during the January transfer window, Alex Ferguson decided to loan him out in order for him to gain more first team experience.
 Richardson was linked with a loan move to Norwich City, but Ferguson said there was no chance as other players had gone on loan.
-Former Manchester United captain Bryan Robson, manager of West Bromwich Albion, enquired about loaning Richardson, the deal was done straight away.
+Former Manchester United captain Bryan Robson, then manager of West Bromwich Albion, enquired about loaning Richardson and the deal was done straight away.
 Under Robson, Richardson made an instant impact on West Brom's quest to escape relegation.
 He was a regular in West Brom's first eleven, playing in central midfield.
 He scored three goals from 12 appearances as West Bromwich successfully avoided relegation, despite starting the final day of the season on the bottom of the table.